Meg White: Career

-Formation of the White Stripes and beginnings (1997–2000)
+Formation of the White Stripes (1997–2000)

-In 1997 White began learning to play the drums using Jack's drumkit.
-Jack recalled that playing with White was "liberating and refreshing", opening up "something" within him.
-The two then formed the White Stripes, where they stuck to certain motifs: They presented themselves as siblings to an unknowing public, and kept to a monochromatic theme, dressing only in red, white, and black.
-They played their first gig at the Gold Dollar in Detroit, and achieved popularity in Michigan's underground garage rock scene, opening for and playing with established local bands such as Bantam Rooster and the Dirtbombs, among others.
+In 1997, White began learning to play the drums using Jack's drum kit, who recalled her playing as "liberating and refreshing", opening up "something" within him.
+The two then formed the White Stripes and stuck to certain motifs: presenting themselves as siblings to an unknowing public, and keeping to a monochromatic theme, dressing only in red, white, and black.
+They played their first show at the Gold Dollar in Detroit, and achieved popularity in Michigan's underground garage rock scene, performing with established local bands such as Bantam Rooster and the Dirtbombs.
 In 1998, they were approached by Dave Buick of the Detroit-based independent record label Italy Records, who offered to pay for their debut single.
 "Let's Shake Hands" was then released in February 1998.

+In 1999, the White Stripes signed with the California-based independent label Sympathy for the Record Industry and released their self-titled debut album to generally positive reviews.
+Although they divorced in 2000, they kept the band going at White's insistence.
+Their second album, De Stijl, was recorded sporadically at home in their living room in early 2000, and released under Sympathy that same year.
+Rolling Stones Jenny Eliscu believed White's minimalist drumming proved that "you don't need bombast to make a blues explosion."
+De Stijl would become a sleeper hit after the White Stripes gained popularity in 2002.
+White also played drums for Soledad Brothers on their self-titled debut album (2000).